Four Hypotrichosis Families With Mutations in the Gene LSS Presenting With and Without Neurodevelopmental Phenotypes

 TLDR Mutations in the LSS gene cause hair loss and may affect brain development, with varying severity.

-This study investigated four families with mutations in the LSS gene, which encodes lanosterol synthase, leading to hypotrichosis simplex (HS) with or without neurodevelopmental phenotypes.
-The research identified four novel mutations and one known mutation, with one novel mutation being a synonymous variant causing altered splicing.
-The study highlighted the phenotypic variability among affected individuals, including differences in intellectual disability and other clinical features.
-The findings suggested that the presence and severity of additional clinical features might relate to the degree of normal protein function.
-The study emphasized the need for further research to understand the mechanisms behind the phenotypic variability and proposed careful investigation of synonymous LSS mutations for pathogenicity.
-The authors also discussed the implications for prenatal diagnostics in families with known LSS mutations.
+The study examined four families with hypotrichosis linked to mutations in the LSS gene, which encodes lanosterol synthase, and found that these mutations could result in alopecia with or without neurodevelopmental symptoms.
+Researchers identified four novel mutations and one known mutation, noting that one novel mutation affected splicing.
+The study underscored the phenotypic variability of LSS mutations, which could include intellectual disability and other neurodevelopmental and dermatological features.
+Although the genotype-phenotype correlations were unclear, the research suggested that the extent of clinical features might be related to the degree of normal protein function.
+The study called for further research to understand the mechanisms of this variability and recommended considering prenatal diagnostics for families with known LSS mutations.

 Discuss this study in the Community →